Sampling for repeated content

 • You should modify the Repeated content settings slightly to suit your needs.
 We recommend the defaults with the exception of the Minimum number of occurrences.
 If you are using a random sample, we recommend you change this setting to 0.004 (i.e. 0.40%) multiplied by the number of documents you are submitting.
 For example, with 100,000 documents, set the Minimum number of occurrences to 400.
 If you are not using a sample (for instance, if you have a small collection with fewer than 100,000 documents), then we advise setting it to 0.005 times the number of documents you’re submitting.
 See Special considerations for more information.

 Note: You may over time decide that you prefer setting this value higher or lower, but the above recommendation is consistent with our experience with most customers.
-Contact solutions@relativity.com if you would like to discuss in greater detail.
+Contact customerenablement@relativity.com if you would like to discuss it in greater detail.

 5. Click Save.
 The Structured Analytics Set Console appears.